ksurasura/Capstone-2-NLP---Classify-Fake-News-/README.md

 ## Feature Engineering
 Implemented the following ideas to obtain relevant features from the dataset:

--Text/NLP based features:
+- Text/NLP based features:
-  1. Count of words
+  - Count of words
-  1. Count of words starting with upper case
+  - Count of words starting with upper case
-  1. Count of characters
+  - Count of characters
-  1. Average length of the words
+  - Average length of the words
-  1. Punctuation count
+  - Punctuation count
-  1. Frequency distribution of Part of Speech Tags:
+  - Frequency distribution of Part of Speech Tags:
-    1. Noun Count
+    - Noun Count
-    1. Verb Count
+    - Verb Count
-    1. Adjective Count
+    - Adjective Count
-    1. Adverb Count
+    - Adverb Count
-    1. Pronoun Count
+    - Pronoun Count
--TF-IDF features as vectors
+- TF-IDF features as vectors

 ## Date processing